 As a long-time cat parent, this really surprised me because none of my kitties have been feline fashinistas, and were not particularly fond of getting dressed up in any capacity.
 I used to take my Daisy to a kitty groomer who would send her home with a pretty satin bow around her neck.
 She would get so irate that she would not meow to me for days afterward!

-, meanwhile, absolutely hates collars.
-On the other hand, I got him a dapper black and white satin tuxedo bow tie for special occasions that he loves.
+My cub reporter, Murphy, on the other hand, loves neckwear.
+I got him a dapper Star Wars Bow Tie and rhinestone studded collar that he adores.
 (I think it’s because he knows how handsome he looks; I even caught him checking himself out in a mirror!)

 Otherwise, cats who spend lots of time outdoors should wear collars with tags.
 Not surprisingly, there is a large market for fancy designs, with bling like rhinestones, flowers, LED lights and such, that are as stylish as they are practical.
 So there is a market for these products.

 Canine couturier Patti Wilson of Joy Pet Products informed me of the growing popularity of cat clothes when I interviewed her for my article about dog clothes.

 Patti also told me that it’s not uncommon for kitty parents to purchase her goose down coats as cold weather wear for their cats who spend a lot of time outdoors.

 Cats that have undergone surgical procedures may also benefit from the warmth and comfort of T-shirts, especially if they had to be shaved.
 I have a friend whose cat underwent surgery for breast cancer (yes, kitties get that, too) and her vet advised her to dress her kitty in these to keep her from potentially biting and clawing at the sutures.